 Where does Canine partners of the rockies get its puppies?

 As an accredited member of Assistance Dogs International (ADI), Canine Partners has also joined the ADI American Breeding Cooperative (ABC).
 Members are able to exchange puppies with other member service and guide dog organizations to continually replenish the population of dogs bred for service work.
-These wonderful dogs are chosen for the physical characteristics, mental stability and temperaments that make them ideally suited for service and guide dog careers.
+These wonderful dogs are chosen for the physical characteristics, mental stability and temperaments that make them ideally suited for assistance dog careers.

 At what age are puppies accepted into the training program?